-The Scottish model also allows our four regions to work together as part of the Medical Directorate of NES, ensuring equity of recruitment and management approach.
+The Scottish model also allows our four regions to work together as part of the Medical Directorate of NHS Education for Scotland, ensuring equity of recruitment and management approach.
 National policies and working committees, such as Specialty Training Boards, mean that Scotland can deliver a consistently high quality approach, and allows us a stronger voice on a UK basis.

 Our Postgraduate Deans provide strategic leadership and direction for postgraduate medical education and training to meet the requirements of the GMC.
 They take advice from Royal Colleges and Faculties to assist them.
 In doing so, they ensure consistent regional delivery of national and NES policies.